-With the dangerous measles outbreak in Washington in 2019, I’ve been answering more questions about measles than usual, and have updated this post with important facts about measles and vaccines.
-My TEDx Talk is embedded below, where you can find out more about why I changed my mind on vaccines.
+With the dangerous measles outbreak in Washington in 2019, I’ve been answering more questions about measles than usual, and have updated this post with important facts about measles and vaccines below my TEDx Talk.

 Measles was declared completely eliminated in the US in 2000, however, because enough parents have opted out of vaccinating their children with the MMR vaccine, there have since been several outbreaks across the nation.